Caliper Basics

 More on configurations

-A configuration string for the ConfigManager API or the CALI_CONFIG environment variable is a comma-separated list of configs and parameters.
+A configuration string for the ConfigManager API or the CALI_CONFIG environment variable is a list of configs (like runtime-report) and parameters.
+Multiple configs can be specified, separated by comma.

 $ ./examples/apps/cxx-example -P runtime-report,mem.highwatermark